Do you ever wonder why your photos come out blurry? Or why you can never seem to just focus on what you want to focus on?

 In case your camera has a built-in image stabilization system, it will compensate for any unwanted camera shake.
 This would in turn allow you to take photos at lower shutter speed.
 With the technological advancement recorded in this industry, we have seen the manufacture of camera with 4EV compensation.
 Such a camera allow for the reduction of shutter speed by 16x.

-When in doubt, check your shutter speed first.
+When in doubt on how to take a sharp photo, check your shutter speed first.
 Most of the time, this is set wrong and can make a big difference in the quality of your photos.
 Remember that it is 1 second/focal length of your lens and remember to keep your ISO low to reduce noise in your pictures.
 You don’t want the noise to destroy your pretty image.

 - Hold your camera steady or use a tripod.
 You can also support yourself on something sturdy.

 - Adjust your ISO, especially in low light situations.
 The higher the ISO, the faster the camera takes a picture.

 - Get the appropriate lens for your camera.
 Having the right lens can make all the difference.

 - Change your shutter speed for high-motion pictures.

 - Always have a focal point.
 An eye makes for an excellent focal point.